Lab-Grown diamonds

 Growing diamonds

 Visually and physically, lab-grown diamonds are identical to diamonds extracted from the ground.
-The crystal growth is induced by immense heat and pressure, similar to natural conditions and processes inside the earth.
-Layer by layer, carbon molecules are deposited on a diamond seed, and theoretically, it can grow to any size.
-For practical purposes, their growth is limited because huge diamonds have no practical purposes.
-However, in the future, when there will be diamond doorknobs, diamond desk lamps, and even diamond windows, the ginormous lab-grown diamonds might become useful again.
+The crystal growth is induced by immense heat and pressure, similar to natural conditions and processes inside the Earth.
+Layer by layer, carbon molecules are deposited onto a diamond seed, and, in theory, it can grow to any size.
+For practical purposes, their growth is limited because huge diamonds have no practical purpose.
+However, in the future, when there are diamond doorknobs, diamond desk lamps, and even diamond windows, the ginormous lab-grown diamonds might become useful again.

 growing diamonds in the lab by Leon Mege